-"I know," Simeon told him, "\it we're placing the least injured in their own quarters, effective immediately, and scattering the rest.
+"I know," Simeon told him, "but we're placing the least injured in their own quarters, effective immediately, and scattering the rest.
 We can't risk having them identified as a group, you know."

 The young man clasped his hands behind his back.
 "Yes, I see.
 All will be strange to the Kolnari, in many different ways.
-Our strangeness will be one more anomaly.\\ "You're not that strange," Simeon felt compelled to say.
-The bloody handsomefor my peace of mind.
-Or maybe being that han&ome&stranger'n I realize.
+Our strangeness will be one more anomaly."

+"You're not that strange," Simeon felt compelled to say.
+Too bloody handsome for my peace of mind.
+Or maybe being that handsome is stranger'n I realize.